TheLocust3/simpledb/README.md

 ## todo

-- Fix bug that sometimes appears in tests
+- Fix deletion bugs (there seem to be a lot)
 - Free pages from memory so only root stays in memory inbetween btree traversals
 - Better page manager
   - Currently I'm just reading/writing to a file and letting Linux cache everything